BaksiLi/Onesimus/README.md

 ### automated.vim
    This is where the system test and install prerequisites to support normal functions of plugins.

+### ./custom
+  This is where to store custom configurations. `plugins.vim` is the Plugin configuration file.

 ### ./plugconf
    The configurations of plugins could be found here with their name as the title followed by '.vim'.